Nero

-Nero Claudius Caesar Augustus Germanicus (/ˈnɪəroʊ/ NEER-oh; born Lucius Domitius Ahenobarbus; 15 December AD 37 – 9 June AD 68) was a Roman emperor and the final emperor of the Julio-Claudian dynasty, reigning from AD 54 until his death in AD 68.
+Nero (Nero Claudius Caesar Augustus Germanicus, born Lucius Domitius Ahenobarbus; 15 December AD 37 – 9 June AD 68) was Roman emperor from AD 54 until his suicide in AD 68, as the final emperor of the Julio-Claudian dynasty.

 Nero was born at Antium in AD 37, the son of Gnaeus Domitius Ahenobarbus and Agrippina the Younger (great-granddaughter of the emperor Augustus).
 Nero was three when his father died.
 By the time Nero turned eleven, his mother married Emperor Claudius, who then adopted Nero as his heir.
-Upon Claudius' death in AD 54, Nero ascended to the throne with the backing of the Praetorian Guard and the Senate.
+Upon Claudius's death in AD 54, Nero ascended to the throne with the backing of the Praetorian Guard and the Senate.
 In the early years of his reign, Nero was advised and guided by his mother Agrippina, his tutor Seneca the Younger, and his praetorian prefect Sextus Afranius Burrus, but sought to rule independently and rid himself of restraining influences.
 The power struggle between Nero and his mother reached its climax when he orchestrated her murder.
 Roman sources also implicate Nero in the deaths of both his wife Claudia Octavia – supposedly so he could marry Poppaea Sabina – and his stepbrother Britannicus.

 Nero's practical contributions to Rome's governance focused on diplomacy, trade, and culture.
 He ordered the construction of amphitheaters, and promoted athletic games and contests.
 He made public appearances as an actor, poet, musician, and charioteer, which scandalized his aristocratic contemporaries as these occupations were usually the domain of slaves, public entertainers, and infamous persons.
 However, the provision of such entertainments made Nero popular among lower-class citizens.
 The costs involved were borne by local elites either directly or through taxation, and were much resented by the Roman aristocracy.